ghc/ghc/docs/users_guide/extending_ghc.rst

     solve :: [Ct] -> [Ct] -> [Ct] -> TcPluginM TcPluginResult
     solve givens deriveds wanteds = ...

-This function will be invoked at two points in the constraint solving
+This function will be invoked in two different ways:

+1. after simplification of Given constraints, where the plugin gets the opportunity to rewrite givens,

+2. after GHC has attempted to solve Wanted constraints.

-process: after simplification of given constraints, and after unflattening of wanted constraints.
-The two phases can be distinguished because the deriveds and wanteds will be empty in the first case.
-In each case, the plugin should either
+The two ways can be distinguished by checking the Wanted constraints: in the first case (and the first case only), the plugin will be passed an empty list of Wanted constraints.

+The plugin is then expected to respond in either of the following ways:

+* return ``TcPluginOk`` with lists of solved and new constraints, or

--  return ``TcPluginContradiction`` with a list of impossible constraints (which must be a subset of those passed in), so they can be turned into errors; or
+* return ``TcPluginContradiction`` with a list of impossible constraints, so they can be turned into errors.

--  return ``TcPluginOk`` with lists of solved and new constraints (the former must be a subset of those passed in and must be supplied with corresponding evidence terms).
+In both cases, the plugin must respond with constraints of the same flavour, i.e. in (1) it should return only Givens, and for (2) it should return only Wanteds (or Deriveds); all other constraints will be ignored.

 If the plugin cannot make any progress, it should return ``TcPluginOk [] []``.
 Otherwise, if there were any new constraints, the